|Previous Story: The Faceless Ones||Next Story: The Tomb Of The Cybermen|

 The Evil Of The Daleks

 Unfortunately for Nation, his proposal was rejected by the BBC on November 22nd.
-Consequently, Nation turned his attention to the American market, and tried to interest NBC in the idea.
-The BBC therefore elected to take the Daleks out of Doctor Who, and so a final showdown between the Doctor and his archenemies from Skaro was envisioned for the final story of Season Four.
-As with The Power Of The Daleks, Nation was too busy to write the serial, but consented to David Whitaker tackling the job.
+Consequently, Nation turned his attention to the American market, and tried to interest the National Broadcasting Company in the project.
+As a result, the BBC decided that Doctor Who's fourth season should end with a climactic showdown between the Doctor and his archenemies, whereupon the Daleks would be rested.
+As with The Power Of The Daleks, Nation was too busy to write the serial, but consented to David Whitaker doing so.

 |Main Page||Episode List||Season 4|